megoldsby/cxp/README.md

 cxp
 ===

-CXP is a small runtime executive based on the CSP parallel, communication and alternation constructs.
+A small runtime executive for embedded systems based on CSP constructs

-I wanted an embedded executive that was a real pleasure for me to use, so I wrote CXP.
-CXP allows dynamic process creation and destruction and handles process intercommunication and synchronization.
-It does preemptive priority scheduling and supports multiple processing units that share memory.
+I wanted an embedded executive that was a real pleasure for me to use, so I wrote CXP (C eXecutive Program).
+CXP is based on the CSP parallel, communication and alternation constructs.
+It allows dynamic process creation and destruction and handles process intercommunication and synchronization.
+It has preemptive priority scheduling and supports multiple processing units that share memory.

 CXP processes are low-overhead and meant to be created in profusion.
 You create processes using the `par` construct, of which there are four varieties.
 Processes intercommunicate and synchronize with each other by means of communication over channels, using the `in` and `out` functions.
 Communication is synchronous, so it also synchronizes the communicating process pair.